 There are many different forms of need-based financial aid that may be available to you.
 Many Ontario students benefit from the Ontario Student Assistance Program (OSAP), while all domestic students are eligible to apply to the University of Toronto Advance Planning for Students program (UTAPS).
 Students from out of province should also check to see if they are eligible for other provincial or federal funding.

-International students should investigate funding opportunities that may be available from their home countries’ governments or other funding bodies, and are encouraged to review the Financial Aid Information for International Students available on the Enrolment Services website.
+International students should investigate funding opportunities that may be available from their home countries’ governments or other funding bodies, and are encouraged to review the Awards Information for International Students on the Enrolment Services website.

 Both domestic and international students may also be eligible to participate in UofT’s Work-Study program, which entitles you to apply for part-time on-campus jobs that work around your class schedule.